Overview

 - cost information

-If there is less than 50% support or community opposition, the proposal will not proceed.
+If less than 50% support is received, or there is clear community opposition, the proposal will not proceed.

-If the proposal is supported, the statutory Special Charge Scheme process begins, which is outlined in the Local Government Act 2020 and our Special Charge Scheme policy.
+If Council is satisfied there is sufficient support, thestatutory Special Charge Scheme process begins, in accordance with the Local Government Act 2020 and Council's Special Charge Scheme policy.

 Construction will not start until: